visio-ucd/golden/testgen/README.md

 ### 3. Important Details
 Running `testgen.py` will generate files at the same directory as the script.
 Running generated testbench files (`mult_comb.vt` , `add_comb.vt`) til finish will produce an output (`*_out.csv`) file at the simulation directory.

+Testgen_normal.py will only generate normal numbers, whereas testgen.py will include denormal number.

 Checker.py
 ---